ilariacarboni/Tw-Fb-scrape-analysis/README.md

 However you can change the driver to use a different browser by importing the corresponding driver and using it to launch the browser.

 ## Install
- Before running the application, to install the required libraries:
+ Before running the application, install the required libraries:

 ```bash
  pip install -r requirements.txt